LA Confidential (1997)

 This is a silly but fun movie filled with great performances.
 If you are a fan of Lovecraft, you’ll probably either love or hate it.
 There just isn’t much in terms of middle ground here.

-Starring Kyle Davis, Devin McGinn, and Barak Hardley (Spell).
+Starring Kyle Davis, Devin McGinn, and Barak Hardley (The Mortuary Collection).
 With notable performances by Richard Riehle (Office Space), Martin Starr (Dead Snow 2: Red vs. Dead), Harry Karp, Gregg Lawrence, and Edmund Lupinski.

 The Last Lovecraft: Relic of Cthulhu is copyrighted.
 It is available on DVD with a director/actors commentary and a couple other extras.
-It has never been released on Blu-ray as far as I know.
+It has never been released on Blu-ray in the US.

 The Last Man on Earth (1964)